 - Two bags or boxes

-- Let the light in by opening all of the curtains.
-Give them a good shake as you do so and any built-up dust will settle on the floor where you’ll be able to vacuum it up.
-If you have blinds instead of curtains, dust them before opening them.
+- Let the light in by opening all the curtains.
+Give them a good shake to dislodge dust.
+If you have blinds, dust them before opening them.

 - Pick up the trash and put it in one of the bags or boxes.
 Set it aside.